franzbu/EnhancedSpaces.spoon/README.md

 ## mSpaces

 You can use the Control (`ctrl`) - in case you are willing to spend some time to set up an elegant alternative in the form of a hyper key, see section 'Notes' - and the `s` keys to cycle through your mSpaces.
 To cycle in reverse order, press `ctrl` and `a`.
-To move the active window to the mSpace left (right) and switch there alongside with the window, press `ctrl` and `q` (`w`); to move the window while staying on the current mSpace press `ctrl` and `d` (`ctrl` and `w`).
+To move the active window to the mSpace on the left (right) and switch there alongside with the window, press `ctrl` and `q` (`w`); to move the window while staying on the current mSpace press `ctrl` and `d` (`ctrl` and `w`).

-The lines below represent the default setup, and you do not need to add them to your `init.lua` unless you want to apply changes:
+The lines below represent the default setup, and you do not need to add them to your `init.lua` unless you want to make changes:

 ```lua
   ...